 This applies to all work sent or brought to the studio to be shot without the artist in attendance.
 Please mark individual items where necessary to indicate the side to be photographed, orientation, etc. Written instruction, descriptions, and sketches are essential, especially for jewelry.
 For groupings, please provide a sketch or photograph of the intended composition.
 If you do not provide me with specific instructions concerning side, orientation, background, composition, or any other aspect of the photography, I will assume you are allowing me to use my own creative judgement and will shoot the work in a style similar to other similar work I have shot in the past.
 In that case, if you are unhappy with my choices and wish me to reshoot the images, it will be at your expense.

 For photography created with the artist in attendance, proofing is on-the-spot.
-For work sent to the studio, my standard procedure is to shoot the work and then send low-resolution, or high-resolution watermarked versions of the images to the artist by email for review.
+For work sent to the studio, my standard procedure is to shoot the work and then send low-resolution images to the artist for review.
 These images will be identical to the final master images in all aspects but resolution, and may be evaluated as indicative of the final images.
-The artist will have the opportunity to evaluate the images according to how well the images conform to the written instructions supplied prior to the shoot, or whether or not the images meet the highest professional standards.
+The artist will have the opportunity to evaluate the images according to how well the images conform to the written instructions supplied prior to the shoot, or whether or not the images meet industry standards.

 The artist should also evaluate the images based on color, tonal range, background, etc. Most of these can be easily adjusted in Photoshop and I am happy to make adjustments where needed and submit additional proofs.
 The artist should keep in mind, however, that unless they are viewing the images on a properly calibrated monitor, there is no guarantee of the accuracy of what they are seeing concerning subtleties of light and shadow and color tonalities.
 My entire viewing platform is professionally calibrated once a week, so that is the final arbiter.
 If it looks right on my screen, it is right.
 If the artist insists that I make changes to the images which I advise against, they assume full responsibility for those changes.